turbulenz/turbulenz_engine/docs/source/turbulenz_services/userdata_api.rst

 ..
 NOTE::
-    This example is wasteful as each object saved is smaller than :ref:`the HTTP header size <userdatamanager_working_with_http>`.
+    This example is wasteful as each object saved is smaller than :ref:`the HTTP header size <working_with_http>`.
     In your game you should merge keys with small value sizes into one object.

 ..
 NOTE::